JJtheron/sighnInLog/README.md

 **Sighn in kiosk:** <br>
-The iea for this program came from contractors at work sighning into a paper logbook.
+The idea for this program came from contractors at work sighning into a paper logbook.
 The problem with this was that they kept it in a toolbox outside and the wind and the rain would destroy the record of them being on site.

 **Idea:** <br>